Australian Skeptics: Bent Spoon Awards

 The Bent Spoon Award is an annual award coordinated by ASI, although the final decision is voted on by representatives from the various groups comprising Australian Skeptics.
 It is "presented to the perpetrator of the most preposterous piece of paranormal or pseudoscientific piffle" in a tongue-in-cheek fashion.
-The award trophy is a piece of gopher wood, supposedly from Noah's Ark, upon which is affixed a spoon rumoured to have been used at the Last Supper.
-The spoon was allegedly bent by energies unknown to science and gold plated by an Atlantean process.
+The group describe the award trophy as follows:

 Although awarded annually since 1982, only one copy of the trophy exists, as "anyone wishing to acquire the trophy must remove it from our keeping by paranormal means" and no winner has yet overcome this obstacle.

 The award is offered only to Australian individuals or groups, or those who have carried out their activities in Australia.
 The New Zealand Skeptics have a similar Bent Spoon Award.

 ∞ In 2012 the Australian Vaccination Network was ordered by the New South Wales Office of Fair Trading to change its name within two months.
 The order was challenged, but the challenge was dismissed, and in 2014 the group changed its name to the Australian Vaccination-Skeptics Network.